 Recent work focuses on niche evolution and population- and community-level processes associated with climate change and invasions.
 My current study systems include Scottish damselflies (Odonata), experimental evolution in seed beetles (Callosobruchus maculatus), and woodland arthropods across Great Britain.

 See the Lancaster Lab website for more information and opportunities to join the lab: http://lancasterlab.weebly.com

 Erik Svensson (Lund University, Sweden), Barry Sinervo (UC Santa Cruz, USA), Bengt Hansson (Lund University, Sweden), Kathleen Kay (UC Santa Cruz, USA), Andrew McAdam (University of Guelph, Canada), Emma Goldberg (University of Minnesota, USA).

-2015 - NERC iCASE studentship award, "Native biodiversity in human-impacted habitats: Applying NGS technology to arthropod assemblages in semi-natural and plantation oak woodlands.” £82000.00
+2015 - NERC iCASE PhD studentship award, "Native biodiversity in human-impacted habitats: Applying NGS technology to arthropod assemblages in semi-natural and plantation oak woodlands.” £87,000.

 My teaching philosophy at the undergraduate level is to encourage critical assessment of central topics during extensive interactive class discussions and in-class activities.
-Rather than rewarding recall or punctuality, I expect to reward students who broaden their understanding of course material with wider reading of the primary literature and applying critical thought to what they have read.
+I expect to reward students who broaden their understanding of course material with wider reading of the primary literature and applying critical thought to what they have read.